-Professor: T. Latour (Director) Assistant Professors: Dobbins, Mounce, P. Phillips, Salinero, Slagell, Stump, D. Thompson, Torgerson, P. Webb
+Associate Professor: Torgerson Assistant Professors: Mounce, J. Phillips, Salinero, Slagell (Interim Director), Stump, D. Thompson, P. Webb

-The primary function of the Roberts-LaForge Library is to serve the information needs of the students, faculty, and staff of Delta State University through the provision of an adequate collection of books, journals, electronic, and other information resources to support the academic program.
-In addition, the library has the responsibility to provide a wide range of information sources for the personal and cultural enrichment of students and the faculty.
+The primary function of the Roberts-LaForge Library is to serve the information needs of the students, faculty, and staff of Delta State University through the provision of an adequate collection of books, journals, and electronic and other information resources to support the academic program.
+In addition, the library has the responsibility to provide a wide range of information sources for the personal and cultural enrichment of students and faculty.

-A recently completed expansion and renovation of the library resulted in a beautifully furnished and well equipped library that provides expanded collection and study space, a bibliographic instruction facility, two computer labs, and the Instructional Resources Center.
+A recently completed expansion and renovation of the library resulted in a beautifully furnished and well-equipped library that provides expanded collection and study space, a bibliographic instruction facility, two computer labs, and the Instructional Resources Center.

 The library staff of ten professional librarians and ten staff members welcomes the opportunity to provide efficient informational and instructional service to the university community.
-Library users have open access to the reference collection, bound journals, more than 6,100 electronic journals, and to the research collection of over 335,000 volumes, and more than 800,000 microforms and 31,000 items in the Instructional Resources Center.
+Library users have open access to the reference collection, bound journals, more than 9,200 electronic journals, and to the research collection of over 345,000 volumes, 35,000 electronic books and more than 828,000 microforms and 31,000 items in the Instructional Resources Center.
 Also available is a United States Government and Mississippi State Documents Depository collection.
 The reference staff is available for assisting in the use of the library and to provide information to patrons.
 In another area, 1,300 current journals are shelved alphabetically by title, along with a selection of local, regional, national, and foreign newspapers.
 Journal indexes and abstracts, in both paper and electronic form, are available to enhance access to the collection.
-The library is a member of the Southeastern Library Network and the OCLC Online computer Library Center.
+The library is a member of the Southeastern Library Network and the OCLC Online Computer Library Center.